-- If you received more than one of these treatments, your risk of lung problems may be higher.
+- If you got more than one of these treatments, your risk of lung problems may be higher.

-- Thickening and scarring of the lung tissue (pulmonary fibrosis), which makes the lung tissue stiff and harder to breathe.
+- Thickening and scarring of the lung tissue (called pulmonary fibrosis or interstitial lung disease), which makes the lung tissue stiff.
+This makes it harder to breathe.

-- Inflammation in the lungs (interstitial pneumonitis, bronchiolitis obliterans), which can be worsened by lung infections or smoking.
+- Inflammation (swelling) in the lungs such as interstitial pneumonitis or bronchiolitis obliterans.
+These can be worsened by lung infections or smoking.

-- Blockage of the passages in the lungs, which is called a restrictive disease (such as COPD).
+- Blockage of the passages in the lungs, which is called a restrictive lung disease such as COPD.